-Athabasca University is committed to ensuring a working and learning environment that is both healthy and safe for our employees, students and the general public.
+Athabasca University (AU) is committed to ensuring a working and learning environment that is both healthy and safe for our employees, students and the general public.
 As part of this commitment, AU is developing and implementing an emergency management program to mitigate the threats and hazards to which university campuses are vulnerable.

 In order to address this risk an Emergency Management Working Group (EMWG) has been formed to assume a leadership role in setting the direction, developing policies, procedures and protocols with respect to the university’s Emergency Management Program.